jldugger/blog/content/Life/2012-goals.md

 a bug in my annual budget spreadsheet's tax calculations.

-To put the knowledge to the test, I started asking and answering questions on reddit and StackExchange's money subsite, where I found a couple of neat options university employees that I should write a full post on.
+To put the knowledge to the test, I started asking and answering questions on reddit and StackExchange's money subsites, where I found a couple of neat options university employees that I should write a full post on.
 The bad news is there's so many small tricks to consider, it can soak up as much time as you let it.
 But I did actually make some changes, so it's not a total analysis